-If the repairs estimation of the vehicle damages after an accident is more than the value of that vehicle, then your vehicle is written off or a Total Loss in the UK.
-Once your vehicle is written off, you will be paid for that vehicle according to its market value to settle.
+If the repair estimate for the vehicle’s damages after an accident is more than the value of that vehicle, then your vehicle is written off or a total loss in the UK.
+Once your car is written off, you will be paid for it according to its market value to settle.

 Your insurers will decide that the vehicle is written off

-- The vehicle is badly damaged, and it cannot be repaired
+The car is badly damaged, and it cannot be repaired

-- The cost of the vehicle repairs is more than the value of the vehicle.
+The cost of the vehicle repairs is more than the value of the car.

-You will be paid for your vehicle only if you agree to scrape your vehicle or take ownership of your vehicle.
+You will only be paid for your vehicle if you agree to scrap it or take ownership of it.

-We need to inform the Driving Vehicle License Authority (DVLA) that your vehicle has been written off or off the road; you can also decide to keep your vehicle with you if it is not completely written off.
+We need to inform the Driving Vehicle License Authority (DVLA) that your vehicle has been written off or off the road; you can also decide to keep it with you if it is not entirely written off.

 Steps For the Written-Off Vehicle